A favicon of Campaign Monitor

 Campaign Monitor Customer Reviews with Pros and Cons

-Based on 717 G2 reviews, Campaign Monitor scores highest for ease of use and intuitive design — all five top positive sentiments centre on usability.
-The most common criticism relates to missing features like email versioning and exportable templates, reflecting a classic simplicity-vs-power trade-off that aligns with the migration data showing users graduating to fuller platforms.
+Based on 717 G2 reviews, Campaign Monitor scores highest for ease of use and intuitive design, and all five top positive sentiments centre on usability.
+The most common criticism relates to missing features like email versioning and exportable templates, reflecting a classic simplicity-vs-power trade-off that aligns with our migration data showing users graduating to fuller platforms.

 Generated from real user reviews on G2